guruprasadsingirikonda/project/README.md

 1. We've two files for the deployment and service.

-Creates a service for deployment and following command will deploy.
+Creates a service for deployment and expose to outside world and following command will deploy.

 kubectl apply -f profileweb-svc.yml